Wetdogtaste/Film-Archiver/film_archiver_app/README.md

    - The lens will be applied to all selected photos
 6. Click "Process Files" to organize your photos

+### Processing Multiple Rolls

+When processing multiple rolls from a trip or backlog:
+1. Set up your camera, film, and date for the first roll
+2. Add files and process as normal
+3. After processing, the roll number **automatically increments** by 1
+4. Your camera, film, date, and lens settings are preserved
+5. Simply add the next roll's files and adjust settings as needed
+6. Repeat until all rolls are processed

+This streamlined workflow means you only need to adjust what changes between rolls.

 ## Version History

+### 1.2.3 (2025-12-01)
+- Added auto-increment roll number after processing
+- Streamlined workflow for processing multiple rolls in sequence
+- Settings (camera, film, date, lens) now persist between rolls

 ### 1.2.2 (2025-11-30)
 - Fixed blank "tk" window appearing behind main app